The pandemic continues to cause unprecedented disruption across industries worldwide.

 Over the past few years, various new technological advancements have been made on account of which there has been a significant improvement in the overall performance of wireless sensors.
 This has given a rise to the use of these sensors across numerous end-use industries such as food and beverage, automation, and defence.
 Wireless sensors are also utilised for various purposes like forest fire detection, water management and flood detection.
 They are also beneficial for monitoring greenhouse gas emission as well as pest and disease detection.
 Furthermore, wireless sensors generate a significant quantity of data that can yield actionable insights, catalysing continuous process improvement.

 Implementation at scale, nevertheless, is not without its roadblocks.
 The development of cost effective, ubiquitous sensor networks primary depends upon the speed and quality of technological advancement, alternate methods of power supply, and the advancement of technical regulations and standards.
-Looking forward, the global wireless sensors market value is expected to reach US$ 14.6 Billion by 2025, exhibiting a CAGR of 17% during 2020-2025.
+Looking forward, IMARC Group expects the global wireless sensors market to exhibit double-digit growth during the next five years.

 This report provides a deep insight into the global wireless sensors market covering all its essential aspects.
 This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the wireless sensors industry in any manner.

 Key Questions Answered in This Report: